Aval Viswasthayayirunnu: Plot

 James, prefers to travel for work because it helps him cope with a heart break.
 His love Padmini had married someone else.
 James is transferred to a new place and he accidentally meets Johnny, his college mate.
 Johnny insists that James stay in his house where James meets Padmini, who is now the wife of Johnny.
-James accepts Johny invite to stay at his house but he is not comfortable meeting and interacting with Padmini.
+James accepts Johnny invite to stay at his house but he is not comfortable meeting and interacting with Padmini.
 He is also unable to leave the house due to Johnny's hospitality and affection.